-The boat ride to Santa Rosa Island can be an experience in itself with frequent marine life sightings and a stop by Painted Cave, one of the largest sea caves in the world, on the return trip.
-The island’s beautiful white sand beaches and turquoise water enchant visitors before even disembarking.
+The Island Packers boat ride to Santa Rosa Island is often an adventure in itself, with frequent marine life sightings and often a stop at Painted Cave (on Santa Cruz Island), one of the largest sea caves in the world.
+Santa Rosa’s beautiful white sand beaches are second to none.

-The island is also home to rich paleontological and archeological resources including remnants of pygmy mammoths dating back to the Pleistocene epoch.
-Pygmy mammoths roamed the island’s grasslands and forests, and stood four to six feet tall.
+Santa Rosa is also home to rich paleontological and archeological resources including remnants of pygmy mammoths dating back to the Pleistocene epoch.
+Pygmy mammoths (smaller because they had to adapt to island living) once roamed the island’s grasslands and forests, and stood four to six feet tall.
 The pygmy mammoth fossils found on Santa Rosa Island in 1994 make up the most complete skeleton ever discovered.
-Another outstanding discovery on the island was that of Arlington Springs Man, when the oldest human remains ever discovered in North America were found buried 30 feet deep in the side wall of Arlington Canyon.
+Another outstanding discovery on the island was Arlington Springs Man; the oldest human remains ever discovered in North America were found buried 30 feet deep in the side wall of Arlington Canyon.
 The ancient bones are estimated to date back 13,000 years.

-Evidence of human life on the island dates back 13,000 years and the Chumash are known to have inhabited the island until the early 1800s.
+In (relatively) recent times, the Chumash inhabited the island until the early 1800s.
 European explorers, Aleut sea otter hunters, Chinese abalone fishermen, Spanish missionaries, Mexican and American ranchers, and the US military have all left their mark on Santa Rosa Island.
-Visitors can admire relics of past times throughout the island.
+Visitors can see the relics of times past all across the island.

 Biking & Hiking Trails

 Get to know Ventura, and discover the best things to do around the city.